dojscart/remote-payments-developer-docs/src/drafts/testing.md

 ## Test keys

-Our testing environment provides an excellent opportunity to make sure everything is working perfectly.
+Our testing environment provides an excellent opportunity to make sure everything is working.

-You can find your test keys ???, test keys use the prefix sk_test and pk_test.
+You can find your test keys ???, test keys use the prefix `sk_test` and `pk_test`.

 ## Test card numbers